 Our growth depends upon growth in our membership.
 The rate at which consumers visiting our ecommerce platform and seeking to purchase health insurance are converted into members is a significant factor in the growth of our membership.
+We recently have experienced a decline in this conversion rate.
 A number of factors have influenced, and could in the future influence, this conversion rate for any given period, some of which are outside of our control.
 These factors include:

-- changes in consumer shopping behavior due to circumstances outside of our control, such as economic conditions; - the quality of and changes to the consumer experience on our ecommerce platform and with our customer care center; - the variety and affordability of the health insurance products that we offer; - system failures or interruptions in the operation of our ecommerce platform or call center operations; - changes in the mix of consumers who are referred to us through our direct, marketing partner and online advertising member acquisition channels; - the number, type and identity of the health insurance carriers offering the health insurance products for which consumers have expressed interest, and the degree to which our technology is integrated with those carriers; - health insurance carrier underwriting practices and guidelines applicable to applications submitted by consumers and the amount of time a carrier takes to make a decision on that application; and - competitive offerings.
+- changes in consumer shopping behavior due to circumstances outside of our control, such as economic conditions, consumers ability or willingness to pay for health insurance, extension of unemployment benefits or proposed or enacted legislative or regulatory changes impacting our business; - the quality of and changes to the consumer experience on our ecommerce platform and with our customer care center; - the variety and affordability of the health insurance products that we offer; - system failures or interruptions in the operation of our ecommerce platform or call center operations; - changes in the mix of consumers who are referred to us through our direct, marketing partner and online advertising member acquisition channels; - the number, type and identity of the health insurance carriers offering the health insurance products for which consumers have expressed interest, and the degree to which our technology is integrated with those carriers; - health insurance carrier underwriting practices and guidelines applicable to applications submitted by consumers and the amount of time a carrier takes to make a decision on that application; and - competitive offerings.